wjiayis/NUS-BT1101-SampleCode/[SC]-Predictive-Analytics/[SC]-Linear-Regression/[M]-Linear-Regression.md

 plot(fit, 2)
 abline(a=0, b=0)
 ```
-3. If required, obtain prediction and residuals
+3. If required, obtain prediction and/or residuals
 ```
 mtcars$predicted <- predict(fit)
 mtcars$residuals <- residuals(fit)